Key Quote

 Technique 2 — DRAMATIC IRONY / PROLEPTIC REVERSAL

 Dramatic irony: the reader will watch Darcy systematically change every opinion he claims is permanent.
-This is a proleptic reversal (foreshadowing that hints at its own contradiction) — Darcy's character arc is the process of learning to revise, compromise, and grow.
+This is a proleptic reversalproleptic reversal — Foreshadowing that hints at the opposite of what is stated — Darcy's character arccharacter arc — The transformation a character undergoes throughout a narrative is the process of learning to revise, compromise, and grow.

-Elizabeth identifies this as a flaw ('implacable (unforgiving) resentment IS a shade in a character') — she sees what he cannot.
+Elizabeth identifies this as a flaw ('implacableimplacable — Unable to be appeased; relentlessly unforgiving resentment IS a shade in a character') — she sees what he cannot.
 The irony deepens when we realise Elizabeth is equally guilty of fixed opinions, making both characters mirrors of each other.

 Key Words